 - Do not use pest control products directly on food surfaces.

-are specifically labeled for outdoor use only. - Store pest control products in original containers only.
+- Store pest control products in original containers only.
 Do not store other materials in empty pest control containers, no matter how much you’ve rinsed it out.
-Children and even adults have
+Children and even adults have been accidentally poisoned by consuming pest control products stored in old beverage containers.

-been accidentally poisoned by consuming pest control product stored in old beverage containers. - Your community may offer household hazardous waste collection and will accept unwanted pest control products/containers.
+- Your community may offer household hazardous waste collection and will accept unwanted pest control products/containers.